2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 4.4 Abilities and reason for appointment

-Mr. Takeshi Natsuno serves as a Member of the Board and CEO of the Company and President and CEO of DWANGO Co., Ltd., a subsidiary of the Company.
-In the fiscal year ended March 31, 2023, he played a central role in formulating measures to prevent any recurrence of wrongdoing involving officers and employees of the Company based on an investigation report prepared by the Corporate Governance Inspection Committee established following a wrongdoing and demonstrated strong leadership in rebuilding the Company's corporate governance system.
+Mr. Takeshi Natsuno serves as a Member of the Board and Chief Executive Officer of the Company and President and CEO of DWANGO Co., Ltd., a subsidiary of the Company.
+As a Member of the Board and CEO of the Company, he contributes to the sustainable growth of the Company, including helping drive “Global Media Mix with Technology”, which is the fundamental strategy of the Mid-term Management Plan.
 He has also served as an executive of numerous companies and has abundant experience and extensive knowledge gained as a corporate manager.

-Mr. Naohisa Yamashita serves as a Member of the Board , Chief Human Resource Officer and Chief Literature & Film Officer.
-In the fiscal year ended March 31, 2023, he played a central role in formulating measures to prevent any recurrence of wrongdoing involving officers and employees of the Company based on an investigation report prepared by the Corporate Governance Inspection Committee established following a wrongdoing and demonstrated strong leadership in rebuilding the Company’s corporate governance system.
+Mr. Naohisa Yamashita serves as a Member of the Board, Chief Human Resource Officer and Chief Literature & Film Officer.
 He also served as Director of the Company and its subsidiaries and is well versed in the business of the Company and its subsidiaries.
-Moreover, he has experience in personnel and general affairs of the Company and abundant experience and extensive knowledge gained in the management of the Company and its subsidiaries.
+Moreover, he has experience in the publishing domain and personnel and general affairs of the Company and abundant experience and extensive knowledge gained in the management of the Company and its subsidiaries.

 Mr. Shinobu Murakawa serves as a Member of the Board and Chief Operating Officer of the Company.
-He engages in various fields including sales and marketing.
+He is involved in problem-solving in a wide range of fields, including sales, marketing and corporate planning.
 He also served as a Director of subsidiaries of the Company and is well versed in the business of the Company and its subsidiaries.

 Ms. Noriko Kase serves as a Member of the Board of the Company.
 She engaged in various fields including book editing and corporate marketing, and now serves as Chief Executive Officer of KADOKAWA ASCII Research Laboratories, Inc.